koos/whothefuckisjankus/README.md

-# Where the fuck is Jan Kus?
+# Who the fuck is Jan Kus?